GICHD/MARS-Instructions/submitting_bugs.md

-How to submit a bug using the email
+How to submit a bug using email
 ----

-To submit a new bug, the IMC staff can email the **MARS JIRA** system. __JIRA__ will create a task and you can track it JIRA dashboard.
-Once JIRA received an email and create the task, it will email to notify you of the creating of this task with a link.
+To submit a new bug, the users can email directly to the **MARS JIRA** system. __The JIRA__ will create a task and you can track it the new task and others using the JIRA dashboard with your access.
+Once JIRA received an email it create the task, and it will notify you by email that there is a new task created as well a link.

 This action will trigger a message to notify the MARS development project manager who will allocate resources to the new-created task.